 pre-wash fabric before stitching and then wash

-completed project in HOT water to remove any germs for
+completed project in HOT water

 - Supplies: 3/4 yard

 fabric for body - cut 26 1/2 " x10 1/2"; 1/2 yard